COLUMN-OPEC's rising oil exports put output cuts to the sword: Russell

 By Clyde Russell

-LAUNCESTON, Australia, July 5 OPEC's attempt to bolster crude oil prices by cutting output are now largely an exercise in self-deception, with recent production and export numbers laying bare the group's shortcomings.
+LAUNCESTON, Australia, July 5 (Reuters) - OPEC's attempt to bolster crude oil prices by cutting output are now largely an exercise in self-deception, with recent production and export numbers laying bare the group's shortcomings.

 While the Organization of the Petroleum Exporting Countries may be able to claim relatively high compliance with its plan to lower output by 1.2 million barrels per day (bpd), this is ultimately just a smokescreen.